For press queries: +44 (0) 207 222 4488

 Kathy Gyngell has a first class honours degree in social anthropology from Cambridge and an Oxford M.Phil. in sociology.
 She has worked for the former ITV companies, LWT and TV-am as a producer and senior programme executive.
 A full time mother after the birth of her second son, she founded the voluntary organization Full Time Mothers.

-Michael is a Research Fellow at the Centre for Policy Studies (CPS) and a Director of Embrace Success Ltd, specialising in the field of coaching and cultural change.
-He trained with JP Morgan in New York and, after 21 years in investment banking, joined Towers Watson, the actuarial consultants.
+Michael trained with JP Morgan in New York and, after 21 years in investment banking, joined Towers Watson, the actuarial consultants.
+Subsequently he was responsible for the running of David Cameron’s Economic Competitiveness Policy Group.

 Scott Kelly lectures on British Politics and works as an adviser on education in Parliament.
 Prior to the 2005 he was a member of the Conservative Party Policy Unit.
 He received his PhD from the London School of Economics in 2000 and subsequently published his thesis under the title ‘The Myth of Mr Butskell’.